CypranA/CypranA/README.md

 - ✍️ Currently pursuing a Master's Degree in International Business with a speciality in Digital Transformation Management from Cologne Business School.
 - 📖 Self-learning through Google Certification Programs and DataCamp to improve my knowledge as a data scientist.
 - ✨ I seem to be spending too much time designing my code and GitHub markdown because I cannot stand having sloppy documentation.
-- 📈 My long-term interests span across Artificial Intelligence, Machine Learning and applying statistical models to solve interesting business problems.
+- 📈 My long-term interests span across `Artificial Intelligence`, `Machine Learning` and applying statistical models to solve interesting business problems.
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 How to reach me?
 Email